Download the Curbside Collection App

 - the fees on the utility bill are not new or additional fees – it is the user fees previously billed for on property tax notices

 - property tax bills, which are mailed in late May each year, will have fewer charges on them

 - spreading utility charges out over the year will make them more affordable, and will provide better information to people about their water usage and also help to detect leaks sooner

 - user fees are not part of the property tax deferral program

-- parcel taxes will remain on the property tax notice and can be deferred through the provincial property tax deferment program
+- Property taxes and the parcel taxes on property tax bills can be deferred through the provincial property tax deferment program

-Homeowners will only be billed for services they receive.
+Homeowners are only billed for services they receive.
 Some areas receive all three; curbside, water, and sewer, while other areas in the municipality are connected to the City of Duncan water system, or no municipal water and sewer system.